 - Against our idea, the worry for the Brexit it has yielded enormously in a very brief term.
 The new Prime Minister, Theresa May, is delaying the appeal to the article 50 and in its new government there is a “soft” faction supporter of the model Norwegian.
 Hammond (Finance Minister) requests measures to absorb the effect of the Brexit, a leaf of exit that it allows to The United Kingdom the access to the single market and grantings to protect the City.

 - The other great uncertainty factor until end of the year, the presidential elections in EE.UU., it has also lost focus for the market given that internal problems of the Republican Party and excesses of Trump, seem to distance to this of the White House.
-Clinton earns for more than six points in the surveys, which involves a probability of victory of the 79 %.
+Clinton is winning by more than six points in the surveys, which implies a probability of victory of 79%.
 The democrat candidate does not excite to the electorate, but at first, its victory would have positive consequences for the general market for appearing as a moderate, predecible and not to bet for the protectionism.

 A very notable fact of August is that, despite the fact that the great equities indexes (by countries) have barely been moved, yes that has had very notable movements to sectorial level.
 That has been been able to to see most notably in latest sessions of the month.
 In Europe, have seen significant advances in banks, chemistries, construction and insurances, whereas falls of similar caliber have been seen in drugstore, basic resources and utilities.

 That clear relay sectorial (cyclical with an upward trend vs defensive with a downward trend) has come favoured by an expectation of great returns in the interest rates (pushing to banks and insurances) and fiscal stimulus expectations (pushing to construction and industrial).
 Given that the market was positioned in a very defensive way after the Brexit, that change has forced a close of short in the cyclical sectors that it has exaggerated the movement.